 35 Things to Do in Key West with Kids

 So you’re looking for things to do in Key West with kids.
 You’re in the right place!
-You may think of Orlando when considering a Florida vacation with kids, but there is so much more to the state of Florida than Orlando and the theme parks.
+You may think of places like Orlando when considering a Florida vacation with kids, but there is so much more to the state of Florida than Orlando and the theme parks.

 Rent a car for your Key West Adventures